 But Malaga isn’t all about the tapas!
 This gorgeous city is also home to a handful of fantastic places for a hearty Andalusian breakfast, Spain’s most colorful local markets, delicious fried fish shops, and some of the best chiringuitos (beachside seafood restaurants) in the country.

 If you’re wondering where to eat in Malaga, rest assured that there are plenty of wonderful places to choose from!
-I visit Malaga various times throughout the year since Devour Spain offers both Malaga food tours and Malaga tapas tours there.
+I visit Malaga various times throughout the year, as it is one of my favorite cities for great food, and only two hours from Madrid by train!
 These trips are the perfect excuse to do lots of

 Here are some of my personal favorite places to eat in Malaga, which I update each time I visit Malaga.